-Ardbeg 10 years old single malt whisky: review and tasting notes of a masterpiece
+Ardbeg 10 years old single malt whisky: review and tasting notes

 Today we will talk about the Ardbeg 10 years single malt Scotch, a symbol (best selling and revered bottle) of the distillery.

 It is a full-bodied whisky with plenty of character and peat nuances, sharply characterized by the influence of the sea and its breezes: in this case, like Lagavulin, Talisker, and Laphroaig, we can speak of a well-defined “marine terroir.”

 Few are, in fact, the Scotch whiskies so unmistakable recognizable.
 Indeed, it’s’ not a dram for palates accustomed to super smooth and fruity whiskeys.
 However, its peaty appeal is declined with great elegance and naturalness, perfectly fused in a rocky alcoholic thickness.

 Ok, it’s’ very smoky, but this smokiness is not forced or overpowering.
 It leaves ample room for an incredible and vast aromatic development, vertical, with sweet and spicy tones that caress a steady minerality.

 Sure it’s’ not an immediate single malt or the easiest for “readability,” the first peaty impact can frighten and sound too shady, but give it some time and some time to your noose.
 Wait 5 minutes, then let’s drop two water tears inside the glass and smell it again.